 Christmas carols were blaring in the halls throughout the hospital.
 After my shift, I walked down to the huge recovery room to see if the staff needed extra help.
 At first, the recovery room looked empty.
 It WAS empty, except for one stretcher in a corner, with the sun still streaming on the face of the patient.
 I walked over to the Marine Captain, (his chart was at the foot of the bed.)
 All the recovery staff were at the nurses desk, singing White Christmas.
 Apparently, all The other patients were sent to the wards.

-The staff had checked on my Captain in the last few minutes.
+The staff had checked on my Captain within the last few minutes.
 At first I thought they were taking the rest of their time on duty to relax from a very busy day.
 As they had only one patient left, I wondered why they were all still there.
 They were softly singing White Christmas, all with tears in their eyes.
 I thought they were homesick especially since it was a holiday… I went back to the only patient they had left.

 Clark Air Force Base